 Scrapie is a fatal disease that affects the central nervous system of sheep and goats.
 It is what is known as a transmissible spongiform encephalopathy (TSE).
 Other TSEs include bovine spongiform encephalopathy (BSE) in cattle, chronic wasting disease in deer and elk, and Creutzfelt-Jakob disease in humans.

-What information is available?
+What information is available

-- Voluntary Scrapie Flock Certification Program
+- Join the Scrapie Flock Certification Program

 - Date modified: